Sign In / Sign Out

 - Map & Locations

-Admission to the PhD in Business Administration with a concentration in accounting is granted to applicants who present convincing evidence of high-order analytical skills, intellectual curiosity and the ability to work independently in pursuing scholarly research.
-Applicants should possess the intellectual curiosity and discipline required for original inquiry.
-The School of Accountancy PhD Admissions Committee reviews applications each spring for the students selected to begin the doctoral program each fall semester.
+Admission to the PhD in Business Administration with a concentration in accounting is granted to applicants who present convincing evidence of high-order analytical skills, intellectual curiosity, and the ability to work independently in pursuing scholarly research.
+All applicants should possess the intellectual curiosity and discipline required for original inquiry.
+The School of Accountancy PhD admissions committee reviews applications each spring for the students selected to begin the doctoral program each fall semester.

-Applications can be submitted beginning September 9, and the application deadline is January 15.
-Applicants are encouraged to apply as early as possible.
-The Graduate Education will notify all applicants in writing of the Admissions Committee decisions.
+Admission is granted for the fall term only.
+Applications can be submitted beginning Sept.
+9, and the deadline for the application and all supporting documents is Jan.
+15. You are encouraged to apply as early as possible.
+The ASU Graduate College will notify you in writing of the decisions made by the admissions committee decisions.
 There is no guarantee you will receive a response on or before a specific date.
 Offers of financial assistance cannot be deferred.

-Doctoral program applicants must submit the following to the Graduate Education:
+Doctoral program applicants must submit the following to the ASU Graduate College:

 It is critical that you write your Document Reference Number on all materials prior to mailing.
-This number can be obtained from the Graduate Education Application Checklist on the last page of the online application.
+This number can be obtained from the ASU Graduate College Application Checklist on the last page of the online application.

-While many of our accepted students have an MBA or M.S. in Accounting, others have a background in another area, such as engineering, economics or political science.
-Previous working experience in preferable.
+While many of our accepted students have an MBA or Master of Science in Accounting, others have a background in another area, such as finance, economics or math.
 The evaluation for admission is on a competitive basis.
 The doctoral committee in the School of Accountancy will review each candidate's profile.
-Strong academic credentials, intellectual curiosity and commitment are important criteria for admission.
-A phone or campus interview is required for potential candidates.
+Strong academic credentials, intellectual curiosity, and commitment are important criteria for admission

 You should prepare your personal statement in advance to be uploaded into the online application.
 Be sure to carefully proofread your statement prior to submitting.
 Please note that special fonts and/or formats (i.e. italics, bold, etc.) may be lost during submission.
 Please be concise, yet thorough.
-The statement should be no more than two to four pages long.
-In review of your personal statement, the Admissions Committee will seek evidence of your maturity, leadership, strength of purpose, academic potential and ability to communicate clearly and professionally.
+The statement should be no more than two pages long.
+In review of your personal statement, the admissions committee will seek evidence of your maturity, leadership, strength of purpose, academic potential and ability to communicate clearly and professionally.

 Submission of the personal statement allows you an opportunity to highlight the qualities and experiences that distinguish you as a prospective W. P. Carey doctoral student.
-Applicants are requested to provide information pertaining to the following areas as part of their statement:
+Please provide the following information address the areas requested as part of your statement:

 We request a minimum of three letters of recommendation to be submitted on your behalf.
-You will be asked in the Graduate Education application for the names and e-mail addresses of the three recommenders, which you will enter via the application tab titled "Supplemental."
-Your recommenders will receive and e-mail with a link that will direct them to submit their recommendations electronically to the Graduate Education for your file.
+You will be asked in the Graduate Education application for the names and email addresses of the three recommenders, which you will enter via the “Supplemental” tab in the application.
+Your recommenders will receive an email with a link that will direct them to submit their recommendations electronically to the ASU Graduate College.
 Please inform your recommenders that the online submission process is the only method for submission.

-One letter should be from your current employer (supervisor or manager), and the remaining letters should be from individuals who can best evaluate your potential for graduate-level business study.
-These typically are faculty or other professional associates.
-They should know you personally and be familiar with your career, credentials, leadership strengths and professional aspirations.
-They also should know your personal qualities, current career focus and potential for success in a graduate business program.
+Ideally, letters should be from individuals who can best evaluate your potential for graduate-level research.
+These typically are faculty at research-oriented schools.
+They should know you personally and be familiar with your credentials, leadership strengths, and professional aspirations.
+They also should know your personal qualities, current career focus, and potential for success in a doctoral business program

-W. P. Carey School doctoral program applicants should plan to take the test no later than two weeks prior to the January 15 deadline.
-Official GMAT scores must be sent to the ASU Graduate Education.
+W. P. Carey School doctoral program applicants should plan to take the test no later than two weeks prior to the Jan.
+15 application deadline.
+Official GMAT scores must be sent to the ASU Graduate College.
 GMAT scores are only valid for a period of five years.